 Bile is produced by the liver to aid digestion of lipids in the small intestine.
-Bile is drained from the liver cells by many small ducts that unite to form the main bile duct of the liver, the hepatic duct.
+Basic Structure of Liver Lobule Bile is drained from the liver cells by many small ducts that unite to form the main bile duct of the liver, the hepatic duct.
 This joins the cystic duct, which leads from the gallbladder, to form the common bile duct, which drains into the duodenum, which is the start of the small intestine.